This post may contain affiliate links. Please see our disclosure policy.

 Are you making one of these common genealogy mistakes in the search for your ancestors?

-Genealogy mistakes happen, and these common genealogy mistakes I’m going to share with you?
+Yes, genealogy mistakes do happen, and these common genealogy mistakes I’m going to share with you?

-Well, I’ve made them all at some point in my research. 😲 Let’s keep that from happenng to you!
+Well, I’ve made them all at some point in my research. 😲 Let’s keep that from happening to you!

 Genealogy Mistake #1 – Making Assumptions!